Eniii68/Template-HsH/README.md

 # Quick start guide:

-## recommended Software
+## Recommended software

-As a Tex-Distribution, [MiKTeX is recommended](https://miktex.org/), TexLive should also work but I don't use it much.
+As a Tex-Distribution, [MiKTeX is recommended](https://miktex.org/), TexLive should also work, but I don't use it much.
 To edit the `.tex` files, you could use any text editor, but I personally like [Visual Studio Code](https://code.visualstudio.com/) the most, which can also be used for pretty much all other programming languages.
 Use the [Latex Workshop extension](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop), and you can steal my config file from [here](https://lab.it.hs-hannover.de/qxx-tul-u1/latex-template-hsh/-/snippets/111).